-- 18. Companies should post the following director particulars on their websites, and keep them permanently updated: - a) Background and professional experience. - b) Directorships held in other companies, listed or otherwise, and other paid activities they engage in, of whatever nature. - c) Statement of the director class to which they belong, in the case of proprietary directors indicating the shareholder they represent or have links with. - d) Dates of their first appointment as a board member and subsequent re-elections. - e) Shares held in the company, and any options on the same.
+- 18. Companies should post the following director particulars on their websites, and keep them permanently updated: - a) Background and professional experience. - b) Directorships held in other companies, listed or otherwise, and other paid activities they engage in, of whatever nature. - c) Statement of the director class to which they belong, in the case of proprietary directors indicating the shareholder they represent or have links with. - d) The dates of their first appointment and subsequent re-election as board members, and; - e) Shares held in the company and any options on the same.